+Jordan Gomez

-Jordan Gomez Resident House Parent jordan.gomez@mpw.ac.uk
+Resident Houseparent jordan.gomez@mpw.ac.uk

-Jordan is a founding member of the Boarding Team and is currently an Associate Member of the Institute of Boarding.
+Jordan is currently an Associate Member of the Institute of Boarding.
 He is First Aid, Administration of Medication, Mental Health First Aid, ASIST and DSL Level 3 trained.
-Before joining MPW, Jordan worked in student accommodation.
-He now supports the college's General Studies programme.
-Jordan is responsible for organizing boarding trips and looks forward to showing students the amazing city of London.
-He loves his football and supports his local team, Arsenal FC.
-Jordan also loves nachos.
+Before joining MPW, he worked in student accommodation and now supports the college's General Studies programme.
+Jordan is responsible for organising boarding trips and looks forward to showing students the amazing city of London.